 - What salary level are the graduates earning a few years past graduation?

-- Can you go to a community college and get your certificate or degree at much less cost?
-That’s going to be your best option in most instances.
+- Can you go to a community college and get your certificate or degree a lesser cost?

 Questions to ask a nonprofit admissions counselor:

-You’re going to want to know the same information as you’d ask a for-profit college, because those are all important factors to base your decision.
+You’re going to want to know the same information as you’d ask a for-profit college, because those are all important factors to base your decision off of.
 But, you’re also going to need to know: